envisioning/vocab/vocab/inductive-reasoning.md

 ---
 category: CORE, MATH
+generality:
+- 0.94
+- 0.925
+- 0.91
+- 0.895
+- 0.88
+- 0.865
+- 0.85
 slug: inductive-reasoning
 summary: Logical process where specific observations or instances are used to form broader generalizations and theories.
 title: Inductive Reasoning
 ---